-I have been using Tect O Trak for over two years now, and I have experimented with all types of search pattern strategies.
+I have been using Tect O Trak for over four years now, and I have experimented with all types of search pattern strategies.
 I have found that the absolute best way to use the app, is to apply a technique I call ‘the bounce’.
 To do this, from your starting point, select a distant target to aim at such as a tree or a gap in the hedge or anything you can fix on.
 Now select a middle distance target directly in line with the far target then simply walk in a straight line towards them always keeping both targets dead in line, Think of it as looking down the sights of a rifle… The slightest deviation from course will put the far marker out of line.
 You will need to update the middle distance target as you go along.
 It’s a continuous process.
 Always be ready to change to a new middle target as they become visible.
 Once you have reached the other side of your search area, stop, turn around and choose another target to aim for and carry on ad infinitum.
 Using this method, not only will it give you the most accurate tracking, but just as importantly, make it a lot easier for you later on, when the map starts getting crowded with all your previously recorded tracks, to find the best and clearest path when using the ‘Pathfinder’ tool

 Calibrate the compass.